lrodrz/lrodrz.github.io/artificialintelligence.markdown

 </style>

 <h1>Artificial Intelligence and Machine Learning</h1>

 Thank you for visiting my page on Artificial Intelligence (AI) and Machine Learning.
 Here, like my other pages, I will be posting updates and information as I learn and explore this topic.
-Each update will be in the form of a blog post that you can find either on the homepage my blog or in the recent posts in artificial intelligence below.
+Each update will be in the form of a blog post that you can find either on the homepage my blog or in the recent posts in artificial intelligence below...

 <div class="recent-posts">